chatswithjc/godisgood/content/en/docs/book/your-purpose.md

 Anything that distracts your pivotal relationship with God, and your purpose for this life, is demonic and RELIGIOUS!

 Here is the call from Jesus to fulfill your purpose in the next DECADE.
-Matthew 5: 13-16-The Message

 "Let me tell you why you are here.
 You're here to be salt-seasoning that brings out the God-flavors of this earth.
 If you lose your saltiness, how will people taste godliness?
 You've lost your usefulness and will end up in the garbage.
+(Matthew 5: 13-16-The Message)

 "Here's another way to put it: You're here to be light, bringing out the God-colors in the world.
 God is not a secret to be kept.
 We're going public with this, as public as a city on a hill.
 If I make you light-bearers, you don't think I'm going to hide you under a bucket, do you?
 I'm putting you on a light stand.
 Now that I've put you there on a hilltop, on a light stand—shine!
 Keep open house; be generous with your lives.
 By opening up to others, you'll prompt people to open up with God, this generous Father in heaven."